 In the Presence of Jesus by Paul Bane and Matt Litton

 Jesus said, “Let’s go off by ourselves to a quiet place and rest awhile.”
 He said this because there were so many people coming and going that Jesus and his apostles didn’t even have time to eat. – Mark 6:38

 Challenge: “Mind Your Mind”

-We need to “mind our minds” each day and remember to appreciate and be present in what is before us… in what we are doing.
-We have all the tools we need inside us to be successful in our day if we will just be fully present in the challenge that is before us this very moment!
+We must “mind our minds” each day and remember to appreciate and be present in what is before us… in our actions.
+We have all the tools we need inside us to be successful in our day if we will just be fully present in the challenge that is before us at this very moment!
 As Jesus tells us in Matthew 6, “Therefore do not worry about tomorrow, for tomorrow will worry about itself.
 Each day has enough trouble of its own.”
 Slow down long enough to focus on the goodness of God and the gift of life.
 We can keep our sanity by taking just a few minutes to be present and mindful throughout the day.
 When we pause to reflect, pray, or meditate, it brings an inner calmness to life.
 (The Practice of Christian Meditation and Prayer)

-What are things you can do this week to slow down and appreciate life?
-How can you be fully present in what life has for you to accomplish at this moment?
+What can you do this week to slow down and appreciate life?
+How can you be fully present in what life has for you to accomplish now?
 What would it look like for you to “mind your mind”?
 Take time to reflect on something you are grateful for each day.
 Pick a scripture to meditate upon and pray for yourself and others.